 CANNA UK National Giant Vegetables Championship

-In the CANNA UK National Giant Vegetables Championship expert growers battle it out to grow the heaviest or the longest vegetable and be crowned champion.
+Expert growers battle it out in the CANNA UK National Giant Vegetables Championship to grow the heaviest or the longest vegetables.

-- Snoop Dog, the infamous American rapper, once scooped up some growing advice from Malvern Autumn Shows’ very own record breaking veg grower, Ian Neale.
+- Snoop Dog, the infamous American rapper, once scooped up some growing advice from the record-breaking veg grower, Ian Neale.
 Snoop congratulated Ian on his supersized Swede, giving him VIP tickets to his tour.

 - Most giant vegetables are grown for bragging rights alone and are not usually eaten.
 Many growers donate their voluminous veg as feed for livestock.

-- In 2012 vegetable grower star and Malvern Autumn Show stalwart, Peter Glazebrook grew an oversized onion, weighing in at an eye watering 8.16kg world record, the equivalent of a Canada Goose.
+- In 2012 vegetable grower star and Malvern Autumn Show stalwart, Peter Glazebrook grew an oversized onion.
+It weighed in at an eye-watering 8.16kg world record, the equivalent of a Canada Goose.

 If you want to find out more about growing giant vegetables head over to CANNA - Growers Diaries, where you can follow the journey of three giant vegetable growers.

 Think you've got what it takes to compete in the Giant Vegetable competitions?
 Head on over to the Compete pages to find out more information.